exakat/php-dictionary/dictionary/parenthesis.ini.rst

 Parenthesis are idempotent: there is no use in setting parenthesis directly inside another parenthesis.

 Sometimes, parenthesis are used for make language structure look like a functioncall.
-This is useles to the PHP engine, and even, prevent some features.
+This is useless to the PHP engine, and even, prevent some features.

 .. code-block:: php